• Skip to primary navigation

 Can I copy words from the question?

-You can copy single words, but you can’t copy whole parts of the question.
+You can copy single words but can’t copy whole parts of the question.
 You should never copy full sentences from the question.
 Repeating the question will mean the examiner subtracts these words from your word count and is therefore the same as writing nothing at all.
-You are being judged on your ability to paraphrase using synonyms, so try to master this skill and you will avoid copying.
+You are being judged on your ability to paraphrase using synonyms, so try to master this skill, and you will avoid copying.

-Example Question– Successful sports professionals can earn a great deal more money than people in other important professions.
+Example Question– Successful sports professionals can earn much more money than people in other important professions.

-Example Paraphrasing- It is possible for successful athletes to make a lot more money than people working in other important jobs.
+Example Paraphrasing- Successful athletes can make much more money than people working in other important jobs.

 As you can see, I have repeated the words ‘successful’, ‘money’ and ‘important’, but I have replaced most of the other words with synonyms.